Journal

 10,000 files:

-Security: httpd, slowcgi, Perl in OpenBSD base system.
-File system permissions govern access.
-Runs in chroot.
+Security: httpd, slowcgi, Perl are in the OpenBSD base system.
+Used file system permissions to govern access.
+Hardened the system by running it in chroot.